embermap/ember-data-storefront/README.md

 Our opinions:

 * Relationship access is always sync
-* Async for data fetching
+* Relationship fetching is always async with well defined APIs
 * No surprises in templates (FOUC, N+1)
 * JSON:API backend

-This addon is a work in progress...

 ## Installation